arnoweng/PyTorch-Deep-Image-Steganography/README.md

 ## Introduction
 This is a pytorch Implementation of image steganography using deep convolutional neural networks ,which is similar to the paper: "[Hiding Images in Plain Sight: Deep Steganography](https://papers.nips.cc/paper/6802-hiding-images-in-plain-sight-deep-steganography) ".But our result is signiﬁcantly outperforms the [unofficial implementation by harveyslash](https://github.com/harveyslash/Deep-Steganography)

-[Image Steganography](https://en.wikipedia.org/wiki/Steganography) is the science of Hiding a message in another message.
+[Steganography](https://en.wikipedia.org/wiki/Steganography) is the science of Hiding a message in another message.
 In this case, a Picture is hidden inside another picture using Deep convolutional neural networks.

 More detail information can be found in my [Blog](http://ssss)